DOWNING SCORES TWICE AS NEW HAMPSHIRE TOPS UMASS LOWELL, 5-2

-Sophomore forward Grayson Downing scored two goals for the Wildcats
+Sophomore forward Grayson Downing nets two goals for Wildcats

 DURHAM, N.H. - Grayson Downing (Abbottsford, British Columbia) tallied a pair of goals to lift the second-ranked University of New Hampshire men's hockey team to a 5-2 win over the University of Massachusetts-Lowell on Friday night at the Whittemore Center.

 The win improves the Wildcats to 10-1-2 and 7-1-1 in Hockey East play on the year.
 New Hampshire is 2-0-0 against UML this year and is riding a seven-game unbeaten streak (6-0-1).
 The River Hawks fell to 4-6-1 overall and 2-5-1 in conference play.